coldic3/JiraWorklogsImporter/README.md

 * `TOGGL_USER_ID`: Your user ID in Toggl.
 * `TOGGL_CLIENT_ID`: The client ID in Toggl from whom you want to export your work logs.
 * `TOGGL_WORKSPACE_ID`: Your workspace ID in Toggl from whom you want to export your work logs.

+### Advanced setup for many project

+A very common case is that you want to import your worklogs into different Jira accounts from different Toggle accounts depending on the project.
+You can handle it with the `--project` option!
+We will consider two cases.

+#### CASE 1: One Toggl account and many Jira accounts

+In this case, you most likely work on many Jira projects and want to import all from your one Toggl account where you log everything.
+Let's say you work on two projects `sylius` and `symfony`.
+In your `.env` define common env variables so all prefixed with `TOGGL_`.
+In `.env.sylius` and `.env.symfony` specify env variables specific for your Jira account so prefixed with `ATLASSIAN_`.
+Now, if you run the command with `--project="symfony"`, files `.env` and `.env.symfony` will be used.

+#### CASE 2: A different Toggl account and Jira account for each project

+Similar to the case above but you leave `.env` empty.
+Instead of that file, you define all env vars right in `.env.<your-project-name>`.

 ## Usage